cdev-framework/cdev-website/content/docs/tutorials/links.md

 <?xml version="1.0" encoding="UTF-8"?><Response><Message>Hi from your backend!</Message></Response>
 ```
 {{<break 1>}}
-## Connect a Twilio Number to the Webhook
+## Connect the Twilio Number to the Webhook
 We can now go back to the Twilio Console to create our phone number and attach our webhook.
 In the console, create your first phone number.
 {{<tutorial_image>}}
 /images/link_bot_tutorial/get_a_number.jpg